mitogen-hq/mitogen/docs/howitworks.rst

   it is safe to assume the child will make follow-up requests for those modules too.

-  In the example, this replaces 4 round-trips with 1 round-trip.
+  In the example, 4 round-trips are replaced by 1 round-trip.

 For any package module ever requested by a child, the parent keeps a note of the name of the package for one final optimization: